Bittensor: everything you need to know about TAO

 What is Bittensor?

 Bittensor is a crypto project that combines blockchain and artificial intelligence.
-The network functions as a sort of marketplace where parties offer AI services, such as generating text, training models, or providing computing power.
+The network works as a kind of marketplace where parties offer AI services, such as text generation, model training or providing computational power.

-Other participants in the network evaluate the quality of this output.
-Based on that, Bittensor determines which contributions are most valuable and who will be rewarded for them.
-Instead of a single central company controlling everything, this creates an open system in which multiple AI models compete and collaborate with one another.
-The network runs on its own blockchain, Subtensor, with TAO as the native token.
+Other participants in the network assess the quality of this output.
+Based on that, Bittensor determines which contributions are most valuable and who is rewarded for them.
+Instead of a single central company steering everything, this creates an open system in which multiple AI models compete and collaborate.
+The network runs on its own blockchain, Subtensor, with TAO as its native token.

 How does Bittensor work?

-Within Bittensor, miners and validators work together to perform and evaluate digital tasks.
-Miners deliver the work, such as AI responses or computing power, while validators check how good that output is.
+Within Bittensor, miners and validators work together to execute and evaluate digital tasks.
+Miners provide the work, such as AI responses or computing power, while validators check how well that output is.

 Based on those assessments, the network determines who adds the most value.
-This happens through a mechanism called Yuma Consensus, which collects validators’ input and uses it to distribute rewards.
-Validators who consistently give good assessments gain more influence.
+This is done through a mechanism called Yuma Consensus, which collects the input of validators and uses it to distribute rewards.
+Validators who consistently give good assessments thereby gain more influence.

-The blockchain of Bittensor, Subtensor, keeps track of who has contributed what and ensures that rewards are distributed automatically and transparently.
+Bittensor’s blockchain, Subtensor, tracks who has contributed what and ensures that rewards are automatically and transparently distributed.

 The TAO token